 Where do you write?

 I’m having one of those weeks when I’ve got itchy feet.
-It’s probably the unseasonably warm and sunny weather.
-But my little office just isn’t enticing me to sit down to proper work.
+It may be the change of season, but my little office just isn’t enticing me to sit down to proper work.

-So, I unplugged the laptop, gathered together my notes and shifted the whole book writing operation down to the living room, where sun was pouring through the patio doors onto the sofa and it simply felt like a much more pleasant place to be.
+So, I unplugged the laptop, gathered together my notes and shifted the whole book writing operation down to the living room, where the sun was occasionally casting a warm glow through the patio doors onto the sofa and it simply felt like a much more pleasant place to be.

 The move got me thinking.
 Where do us writers work best?
 I suspect that this is something very personal to each individual author.
 For me, it depends on the circumstances.
-Most of the time I work more efficiently at my desk.
-I have my dictionaries, notepads and Kindle Fire close to hand and it feels as if I’m embarking upon a proper working day.
+Most of the time, I work more efficiently at my desk.
+I have my dictionaries, notepads and IPad close to hand and it feels as if I’m embarking upon a proper working day.

 But every so often, when I’ve just finished a novel and I’m pushing myself to get going with the next one, I need that extra boost.